-It’s no surprise at all that the Rose is the queen of all flowers.
-Roses are the queen of all flowers because they’re perfect in almost all special celebrations and even on simple days.
+It’s no surprise at all that the rose is the queen of all flowers.
+Roses are the queen of all flowers because they’re a good choice for many all special occasions.
 It is the most popular floral name used for baby girls and is the most in-demand flower around the world!

-The flowers come in multiple colors all of which bear a sweet, delicate scent.
-Growing Roses in your garden is very simple yet rewarding with its beauty – and with the meaning and symbolism behind this flower, you will definitely want to have these thorny flowering plants in your garden.
+Growing Roses in your garden is very simple yet rewarding with its beauty – time to have these thorny flowering plants in your garden!

 History of Rose Flowers

-It is a part of the Rosa genus from the Rosaceae or Rose family.
-The genus name Rosa was taken from an Old English word Rōse and the Greek word Rhódon meaning Rose.
-Some people say the Rhododendron is a bigger tree version of the Rose!
+It is a family member of the Rosa genus from the Rosaceae or Rose family.
+The genus name Rosa was taken from an Old English word Rōse and the Greek word Rhódon meaning rose.
+Some people say the rhododendron is a bigger tree version of the rose!
 There are 100 species in various colors of these beautiful flowers.

 Roses are primarily native to temperate regions of the northern hemisphere.
-Most of the Rose species are distributed in Asia and North America while some are found in Europe and Northwest Africa.
+Most of the other types of rose are distributed in Asia and North America while some are found in Europe and Northwest Africa.

-There are two major species rising to the top – the Damask Rose (Rosa x damascena) and the Rugosa Rose (Rosa rugosa).
-And since there are several species, varieties, and cultivars, the Rose is grouped into multiple classes.
+There are two major species rising to the top – the Damask rose (Rosa x damascena) and the Rugosa rose (Rosa rugosa).
+The rose is so popular that there isn’t any other name for it!
+And since there are several species, varieties, and cultivars, the rose is grouped into multiple classes.

 These classes include hybrid tea, hybrid perpetual, polyantha, floribunda, and grandiflora roses.
 Other minor classes also include climbing, shrub, and miniature roses.